 What are the guidelines for lead in drinking water?

 The Guidelines for Canadian Drinking Water Quality set a maximum acceptable concentration of 0.005 mg/L (5 parts per billion) for total lead in drinking water, measured at the tap.
 You should make every effort to maintain lead levels in drinking water as low as possible.
-The guideline is designed to protect pregnant women, infants and children as they are the most vulnerable.
+The guideline is designed to protect pregnant people, infants and children as they are the most vulnerable.
 It is based on average concentrations in water consumed for extended periods.

-Health Canada – Guidelines for Canadian Drinking Water Quality www.canada.ca/en/health-canada/services/publications/healthy-living/guidelines-canadian-drinking-water-quality-guideline-technical-document-lead.html.
+For more information about the guidelines, visit Health Canada – Guidelines for Canadian Drinking Water Quality www.canada.ca/en/health-canada/services/publications/healthy-living/guidelines-canadian-drinking-water-quality-guideline-technical-document-lead.html or contact your local health authority by phone at:

 What are the health concerns?